Generic Name: paroxetine (par-OX-e-teen)

 - if you or a family member has a history of bipolar disorder (manic-depression), other mental or mood problems, suicidal thoughts or attempts, or alcohol or substance abuse

-- if you have a history of seizures, heart problems, liver problems, severe kidney problems, stomach or bowel bleeding, narrow-angle glaucoma, diabetes, or metabolism problems
+- if you have a history of seizures, heart problems, liver problems, severe kidney problems, stomach or bowel bleeding, increased eye pressure or glaucoma, diabetes, or metabolism problems

 - if you are dehydrated, have low blood sodium levels, or drink alcohol